contractAnalysis/smartExecutor_exp_data/ReadMe.md

 3. a 'exp_run_tool_*.sh' file running a tool within in a container to execute the contracts in the 'contracts' folder.
 4. a 'exp_1_container_*.sh' file launching a Singularity container to run the tool script 'exp_run_tool\_\*.sh'.

-Notes: for some tools, more files are required.
-They are added by manually executing the necessary commands.

 ### Steps to Generate